wp-plugins/secsign/readme.txt

 = Is this service free? =

-Yes, it's free for the user and the Wordpress admin.
+Yes, it's free for the user and the Wordpress admin - no matter how much users you have.
+It's also free of advertising.

 == Screenshots ==